-6 Focus areas 2017-2021
+6 Focus areas 2021-2024

-The Children's House has decided to focus on two main focus areas for the next four years:
+The Children's House decided to focus on two main focus areas in the period of 2021-2024

-2017 - 2019: Uniqueness, individuality and diversity; embracing our world of difference
+2021 - 2022: Uniqueness, individuality and diversity; embracing our world of difference

-2019 - 2020: Providing good learning language environment
+2022 - 2024: Providing good learning language environment

-6.1 Uniqueness, individuality and diversity; embracing our world of difference
+6.1 Uniqueness, individuality, and diversity; embracing our world of difference.

-The Children's house will also use diversity as a resource in our work and support.
 The children are followed up based on their own cultural and individual prerequisites.
+The kindergarten will use diversity as a resource in our work and support.
 This is one of our main focus areas.

-This means that the staff shall
+This means that the staff shall: -

-- promote respect for human dignity by visualizing, appreciating and promoting diversity and mutual respect (ref The Framework plan, chapter 1, The value of the kindergarten - diversity and mutual respect. - we shall show how we can learn from each other and promote the children's curiosity and feeling of wonder about similarities and differences.
+- promote respect for human dignity by visualizing, appreciating and promoting diversity and mutual respect (ref The Framework plan, chapter 1, The value of the kindergarten diversity and mutual respect. - we shall show how we can learn from each other and promote the children's curiosity and feeling of wonder about similarities and differences.